MACCA: Offline Multi-agent Reinforcement Learning with Causal Credit Assignment: Offline MARL with Causal Credit Assignment

 \subsection{Causal Model Learning}

 In this section, we delve into identifying the unknown causal structure and reward function within the graph $\mathcal{G}$.
 This is achieved using the causal structure predictor $\psi_{g}$, and the individual reward predictor $\psi_{r}$.
 The set $\psi_{g} = \{\psi_{g}^{ \bm s \rightarrow r}, \psi_{g}^{ \bm a \rightarrow r}\}$ is to learn the causal structure.
-Specifically, $\psi_{g}^{ \bm s \rightarrow r}$ and $\psi_{g}^{i, \bm a \rightarrow r}$ are employed to predict the presence of edges in the masks described by Eq~\ref{main_function}.
+Specifically, $\psi_{g}^{ \bm s \rightarrow r}$ and $\psi_{g}^{ \bm a \rightarrow r}$ are employed to predict the presence of edges in the masks described by Eq~\ref{main_function}.
 We have

 where, $\hat{\bm{c}}_t^{i, \bm{s} \rightarrow r}$ and $\hat{\bm{c}}_t^{i, \bm{a} \rightarrow r}$ are the predicted masks for agent $i$ at timestep $t$.
+Note that these causal masks are time-invariant and can change with state and action.
 We generate masks at each time step since we consider the inherent complexity of the multi-agent scenario, which has high dimensionality and the dynamic nature of the causal relationships that can evolve over time.
 Thus, we adopt $\psi_{g}^{ \bm s \rightarrow r}$ and $ \psi_{g}^{ \bm a \rightarrow r}$ to generate mask estimation at each time step $t$, within the joint state and joint action and agent id as the input.
-This dynamic mask adaptation facilitates more accurate causal modeling.
+This dynamic mask adaptation facilitates more accurate causal modelling.
 To further validate this estimation, we have conducted ablation experiments at Section~\ref{graph_ablation}.

-$\psi_{r}$ is \revision{used} for \revision{approximating} the function $f$, and is constructed by stacked fully-connection layers.
+The $\psi_{r}$ is \revision{used} for \revision{approximating} the function $f$, and is constructed by stacked fully-connection layers.
 To recover the underlying generative process, i.e., to optimize $\psi_r$, we minimize the following objective:

-The $L_{\text{reg}}$ serves as an L1 regularization, akin to the purpose delineated in \citet{zhang2011intervention}.
+The $L_{\text{reg}}$ serves as an L1 regularization, akin to the purpose delineated in \citep{zhang2011intervention}.
 Its primary objective is to clear redundant features during training, reduce the number of features that a given depends on, and use the coefficients of other features completely set to zero, which fosters model interpretability and mitigates the risk of overfitting.
 And it defines as:

 where $\lambda_{(\cdot)}$ are hyper-parameters.
 For more details, please refer to Appendix~\ref{app:hp}.